-Katie Flaxman is an award-winning editor who has edited over 40 shorts, TV episodes, feature films and documentaries in the past 15 years.
+Katie is an AACTA-nominated and award-winning editor who has edited over 40 shorts, TV episodes, feature films and documentaries in the past 20 years.

 Katie loves stories.
-She loves listening to them, watching them and crafting them.
+She loves listening to them, reading them, watching them and crafting them.

-As a uni student, she snuck into the tape-to-tape suite after hours to make a film for a friend and her passion for picture-cutting (and 90s post-rock) was born.
+As a film student at uni, she snuck into the tape-to-tape suite after hours for a project and her passion for picture-editing (and 90s post-rock) was born.

-Cut to 20 years later and Katie has edited a number of critically acclaimed shorts, documentaries and feature films which have screened at some of the world’s most prestigious festivals, including Sundance, Berlin, Tribeca, Tokyo, Palm Springs, Karlovy Vary, Sydney and Melbourne International Film Festivals.
-Her television work, both drama and factual, has screened across all Australian networks and also in the US and UK.
+Cut to 20 years later and Katie has edited a number of critically acclaimed shorts, documentaries and feature films which have screened at some of the world’s most prestigious festivals, including Sundance, Berlin, Tribeca, Tokyo, Toronto, Sydney and Melbourne International Film Festivals.
+Her television work, both scripted and factual, has screened across all Australian networks and also in the US and UK.

 Get in touch…